youssefhussein/EgyptExploreHub-V3/README.md

 # TODO

+## Put your @ next to the task you are working on.
+Add any feature you want to add to the project

 - [X] PUT the files in the correct FOLDERS
 - [X] Adapt ejs functionality (includes)
 - [X] Create database